John A. Blatnik Bridge

 Almost 34,000 vehicles cross the road daily in 2017.
-Further detioriation of the bridge resulted in yearly inspections, rather than every two years by 2021.
-Major repair work was required every 4 years to keep the bridge open.
+Further deterioration of the bridge resulted in yearly inspections, rather than every two years by 2021.
+Major repair work was required every four years to keep the bridge open.
 President Joe Biden visited the bridge in 2022 as part of a tour to boost the infrastructure bill signed the previous year.
-The cost to replace the bridge is roughly estimated to cost $1.8 billion with construction beginning as soon as 2026.
-Construction would last 5-6 years.
+The cost to replace the bridge is roughly estimated to cost $1.815 billion with construction beginning as soon as 2026.
+Construction would last 5–7 years.
 The bridge currently empties to Hammond Ave in Superior but proposals for replacement would connect the bridge directly to US 53.
-The Blatnik bridge would remain operation during construction with the new bridge built to the north or south of the existing bridge.
+The Blatnik Bridge would be completely closed during construction as the existing bridge will be demolished prior to construction of the replacement.

-The Blatnik Bridge is one of two connecting Duluth and Superior, the other being the Richard I. Bong Memorial Bridge, a tied-arch bridge upriver from the Blatnik Bridge.
+The Blatnik Bridge is one of three bridges connecting Duluth and Superior, one being the Richard I. Bong Memorial Bridge, a tied-arch bridge upriver from the Blatnik Bridge.
 The Bong Bridge carries U.S. Highway 2 (US 2) over the St. Louis Bay.

+The 3rd bridge is the Oliver Bridge connecting the Gary – New Duluth neighborhood in Duluth, Minnesota with the village of Oliver, Wisconsin.
+The bridge is 1,889 feet (576 m) long[1] and is principally of steel truss construction.

+The upper deck carries a single track rail line and a lower deck carries the road connecting Wisconsin Highway 105 to Minnesota State Highway 39.

 President Joe Biden cited the bridge several times during his visit to Superior in March 2022 to tout his infrastructure plan, describing it as a "critical benefit" of the infrastructure law.

-Accident
+On January 22, 2024, the United States Department of Transportation announced that it was awarding nearly $1.06 billion in federal funds under the Infrastructure Investment and Jobs Act to replace the bridge.

+Accidents

 On July 22, 2022, a 55-year-old man died after striking construction equipment on the Duluth-bound section of the bridge with his SUV at around 7:50 PM.

+On January 9, 2017, Duluth native Mark Anderson lost control of his Ford Ranger and plunged over the side of the eastbound approach to the main span, falling 30–40 feet to the Port Terminal below.
+Anderson was injured but survived, and praised his Ranger, saying, "...look how they hold up."